chenchenzi/chenzixu/content/resources/3asr/sr3.md

 <br>

-## 1.1 Kaldi Installation
+## 3.1 Kaldi Installation

 The **Kaldi** download and installation is documented in the official [Kaldi](http://www.kaldi-asr.org/doc/install.html) website.
-Eleanor Chodroff's [tutorial](https://eleanorchodroff.com/tutorial/kaldi/installation.html) also provided the steps in detail.
+[Eleanor Chodroff's tutorial](https://eleanorchodroff.com/tutorial/kaldi/installation.html) also provided the steps in detail.
 Here is a recap of the general downloading and installation instructions.

 If you are a MacOS user with M1 chip, feel free to jump to [Section 1.1.1](#mac-m1) for more details.